MicrosoftDocs/sql-docs/docs/ssms/visual-db-tools/work-with-tables-in-database-diagram-visual-database-tools.md

 ---
 title: Work with Tables in Database Diagram
-description: "Work with Tables in Database Diagram (Visual Database Tools)"
+description: "Work with Tables in Database Diagram (Visual Database Tools).
+Learn how to modify and create database tables using Table Designer or Database Diagram Designer."
 author: markingmyname
 ms.author: maghan
 ms.date: 01/19/2017